socialratnesh/external_share/learn.rst

 Drawback of singleton as a global or static object and then rely on automatic initialization
 * We can't guarantee that only one instance of a static object will ever be declared.
 * We might not have enough information to instantiate every singleton at static initialization time.
 A singleton might require values that are computed later in the program's execution.
-* C++ does not define the order in which constructors for global objects are called across translation units.
+* cpp does not define the order in which constructors for global objects are called across translation units.
 This means that no dependencies can exist between singletons; if any do, then errors are inevitable.
 * It forces all singletons to be created whether they are used or not.
 Using a static member function avoids all of these problems.